 - Has white bars alternating with grey to brown bars with a white to yellowish and brown caudal fin that has no spots.

-- Small juvenile has alternating yellow and black bars with a translucent tail.
-Its dorsal and anal fins are greatly enlarged.
+- Small juveniles have alternating yellow and black bars with translucent tails.
+The dorsal and anal fins are greatly enlarged.

 - Diet consists of leafy macro algae.

-- Occurs throughout the Indo-West Pacific from Indonesia to the Hawaiian and Tuamoto islands, north to southern Japan, south to the southern Great Barrier Reef, New Caledonia, and Rapa Island as well as throughout Micronesia.
+- Occurs throughout the Indo-West Pacific from Indonesia to the Hawaiian and Tuamoto islands, southern Japan, the southern Great Barrier Reef, New Caledonia, and Rapa Island as well as throughout Micronesia.

 - A solitary juvenile appears among rocks or coral in shallow protected, sometimes turbid, reefs.

 - “Least Concern” on the IUCN Red List.